Terminator speaker with Alexa absolutely will not stop

 Hasta la vista, Alexa.
-The latest voice-controlled speaker to include Amazon's personal assistant is the modelled after the deadly Terminator, and it absolutely will not stop, ever.
+The latest voice-controlled speaker to include Amazon's personal assistant is modeled after the Terminator, and it absolutely will not stop, ever.

-The alloy speaker is built by AC Worldwide, who previously made Star a range of Wars speakers.
+The alloy speaker is built by AC Worldwide, which previously made a range of Star Wars speakers.
 It's available on Kickstarter.
 As always with crowdfunded products, you hand over money at your own risk.

 The Terminator speaker costs £275 ($300, or AU$450) for the next week.
 Just don't come to us when it becomes self-aware and starts chucking nukes about.